techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/my_daily_logs.md

 ## ✏️ 📄 <a id="thu11jan">Thu 11 Jan '24</a>
 ### Daily Report
-- I completed from the `Exploration` Epic, User Stories
+- I completed from the Exploration Epic, User Stories
-`1: As a team, we want to be clear about the requirements of the application.`
+    - 1: As a team, we want to be clear about the requirements of the application.
-&
-`3: As a team, we want to have a clear overview of the Cloud Infrastructure that the application needs.`
+    - 3: As a team, we want to have a clear overview of the Cloud Infrastructure that the application needs.
 - Started to arrange my Jira.
 Trying out both the Kanban and the Scrum template.

-### Obstacles
-- ...

-### Solutions
-- ...

-### Learnings
-- ...
 <br>

 *back to [top](#top)*